feature-hub/feature-hub/README.md

 - `yarn verify` — Verifies non-functional requirements (used on CI).
 - `yarn format` — Formats all files.
 - `yarn sort-package-jsons` — Sorts all `package.json` files.
-- `yarn generate-config` — Generates all config files.
+- `yarn generate:configs` — Generates all config files.

 ### Publishing a New Release